zhangyh98/blockchain/docs/manual.md

 - Start service

 ### Data Storage Dir
-`bubichain/data` is the default dir to store BUBI blockchain data.
+`bubichain/data` is the default dir to store BUBICHAIN data.
 You can change the dir as you need in the configuration profile.